W1ll011/Data-Analysis-Projects/README.md

 ### Methodology

 1. Prompted Chat GPT to write a Python script that would simulate a typical dataset from a semiconductor fab at the wafer-sort level for power MOSFETs
-2. Made continuous modifications script to improve realism/accuracy
+2. Made continuous modifications to script to improve realism/accuracy
 3. Imported dataset into Power BI
 4. Created useful Power BI measures from data
 5. Built a dashboard to display wafer map and key overall yield metrics